-Will provide students with an understanding of statistical methods so that they can be applied to Students will gain the Health Sciences. experience in the organisation and summarisation of numerical data with report writing in mind.
-Computing skills and appropriate software packages will introduced that help with data presentation and interpretation.
+Will provide students with an understanding of statistical methods so that they can be applied to the Health Sciences.
+Students will gain experience in the organisation and summarisation of numerical data with report writing in mind.
+Computing skills and appropriate software packages will be introduced that help with data presentation and interpretation.

-MAT00331 ADVANCED STATISTICS
+ADVANCED STATISTICS